rebecca-king/concession-calculator/README.md

 2. Decide what concession (if any) is appropriate
 3. Generate a discount code in Shopify
 4. Copy it into a reply macro
-5. Log the concession somewhere for future reference — if it happens at all, it's inconsistent and hard to track across systems
+5. Log the concession somewhere for future reference (if it happens at all, it's inconsistent and hard to track across systems)

 This tool collapses all five steps into a single sidebar widget.
 The operator loads a customer by email, sees their full context, gets a policy-driven recommendation, generates a code in one click, reviews the pre-filled macro, and approves — everything is logged automatically.